-- Make careful choices about sexual activity; negotiate for safe sexual practices; maintain long-term mutually monogamous relationships, use condoms with spermicides. - Do not use IV drugs or other injectables. - Watch out for all drugs. - Alcohol may impair your judgment and it also suppresses the immune system. - Avoid use of inhaled recreational drugs such as "Poppers." - Carefully avoid any injury to body tissues during sex.
+- Make careful choices about sexual activity; negotiate for safe sexual practices; maintain long-term mutually monogamous relationships, use condoms with spermicides. - Do not use IV drugs or other injectable drugs with a shared needle. - Watch out for all drugs that may impair judgement/decision making. - Alcohol may impair your judgment and it also suppresses the immune system. - Avoid use of inhaled recreational drugs such as "Poppers." - Carefully avoid any injury to body tissues during sex. - Positive Steps You Can Take to Promote Good Health - Get adequate rest. - Reduce stress to manageable levels. - Maintain good nutrition/increase intake of water. - Exercise regularly. - Make conscientious decisions about your personal behavior.